mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 a=\frac{N\sum_{i=1}^{n}x_iy_i-\sum_{i=1}^{n}y_i\sum_{i=1}^{n}x_i}{N\sum_{i=1}^{n}x_ix_i-\sum_{i=1}^{n}x_i\sum_{i=1}^{n}x_i}
 $$

-Which is the formula most commonly used to calculate the slope directly.
+Which is the formula most commonly used to calculate the slope without calculating covariance and variance.

 Once we have a, we can calculate b since